-We arrived just before 3pm and checked into a hostel (prices are absurd in Tel Aviv) right in the city center before hopping into a cab, at my insistence, and heading to Abu Hassan in Jaffa for hummus and masabacha.
+We arrived just before 3pm and checked into a hostel (prices are absurd in Tel Aviv) right in the city center before hopping into a cab and heading to Abu Hassan in Jaffa for hummus and masabacha.
 The food, as always, was divine and I stumbled through my orders in elementary Arabic.
-My mother wasn’t crazy about the masabacha because for some reason she didn’t like the taste of too much tahini in humus.
+My mother wasn’t crazy about the masabacha because for some reason she didn’t like the taste of too much tahini in hummus.

 The following morning, we walked into Neve Tzedek where we had coffee with my mother’s friend while the two of them caught up.
 We then ambled through Neve Tzedek and towards the Jaffa flea market where my mum came across some antique silver spoons that she liked.
 Feeling as though the pendant I had gotten her wasn’t really enough, I gifted them to her before we headed out.
 We walked back to the city center through Tel Aviv proper – which is much more unattractive than both Jaffa and the seaside promenade.